MorpheoOrg/morpheo/docs/_build/html/_sources/modules/introduction.md.txt

 ### Orchestrator

 Orchestrator of operations on the platform.
+This is the part which will be translated to a permissioned blockchain (soon).

 Detailed documentation [here](https://morpheoorg.github.io/morpheo-orchestrator).